dawiedotcom/CRESHMap/CRESHMap/pages/howto.md

 Several drop down boxes are located to the left of the web map.
 These variously relate to the type of information you wish to look at, for example, Alcohol retailers, or Socio-demographics.
-Immediately below this level, on the drop-down menu, users then can select the specific attribute to be visualised, for example, On-trade Alcohol retailers.
+Immediately below this level, on the drop-down menu, users then can select the specific attribute to be visualised, for example, On-premise Alcohol retailers.
 The year for which data of interest are to be mapped is then selected.
 And finally, users can select which of 14-levels of geography they wish to visualise the data.

-Once the characteristic or attribute of interest, and its geography have been selected users can actively move around the webmap, zooming in and out (there is a radio bottom at the top left hand corner of the web map that provides the + and - zoom options).
-To enhance understanding of the information, the selected webmap should be considered in tandem with the information provided in the legend (situated to the left of the web-map).
+Once the characteristic or attribute of interest, and its geography have been selected users can actively move around the web map, zooming in and out (there is a radio bottom at the top left hand corner of the web map that provides the + and - zoom options).
+To enhance understanding of the information, the selected webmap should be considered in tandem with the information provided in the legend (situated to the left of the web map).

 The legend provides information on how to interpret the various colour graduations depicted on the map.
 Specifically, the legend encodes through colour ranking what level of, for example Tobacco availability a specific area has.
 In the example relating to Tobacco availability, ‘dark red’ depicts areas that have a high number of outlets retailing tobacco per 1000 persons, whereas ‘light yellow’ depicts areas with relatively low numbers of outlets retailing tobacco per 1000 persons.
 Accompanying the legend, is a description of how each of the area indicators was measured, for example ‘number of outlets per 1000 persons’.